Christ Episcopal School Theater High School Courses Theater Performance Costume Design and Construction Theater Tech, Lighting and Management

 This course examines Theatrical stage set design and construction, costume design and production, finishing techniques, stage equipment uses and safety, scene shop equipment uses and safety.
 Technical theater includes design and use of intelligent lighting and computer controlled lighting, stage sound techniques and practices including use of wireless microphones and sound effects, special effects and backstage crew practices and safety.
 Under the guidance of faculty this class designs and produces the scenery, lighting, special effects and sound for school productions.
 No prior construction experience necessary.
 Students work hand in hand with our directors and casts.

-Theater Tech II Advanced Technical Theater is a continued course of study in the design and production elements of theater.
+Theater Tech II ,III Advanced Technical Theater is a continued course of study in the design and production elements of theater.
 Students will build upon and refine their skills in scenic design and construction, sound and lighting, and work as members of the crew for performances.
 Students are encouraged to specialize in a particular discipline of design and production roles taking charge of lighting cues, sound equipment and stage management.
 This course supports all school productions.

 Successful completion of these courses fulfills CES High School and LA State High School credit requirements in the Fine Arts.